alisial94/DE1_SQL_Food-GoodsOrders_ETL/term_1/README.md

 ## Analytical Questions:

 I felt at this point it was important to list down the analytical questions I planned to answer as a part of this exercise to better understand what to include in the data warehouse from the tables.
 The main idea was to record and report the performance of Delivery Center in last four months.
-To do that the main analytical questions was further divided in four sub-questions, which are:
+To achieve that the main analytical questions were further divided in four sub-questions:

 1. Monthly sales report (with option of choosing the month and daily sale from each segment of stores)
 2. Top 10 stores by share of total sales